VCE Biology Unit 2 - Africa

 Victorian Certificate of Education (VCE) – Biology

-Area of Study 2: How do living systems sustain life?
+Area of Study 2: How do inherited adaptations impact on diversity?

-- Students will explore structural, physiological and behavioural adaptations that enhance the survival of African animals in their habitat
+- Students will explore the structural, physiological and behavioural adaptations of an African animal

 Plan your excursion

 This program is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
 This could include a raincoat, hat and sun protection.

 Bring what students need to record their research e.g. notes, drawings, photographs, videos, voice memos, diagrams.